 - What kinds of opportunities have historically been available to graduates in your territory of preference?

-- What other graduate candidates are available in your territory of preference and how were they trained?
+- What other graduate candidates are available in your territory of preference and what were they trained in?

 - When do you want to begin your program?